 This Prawn and Pea Risotto (Shrimp and Pea Risotto) is a delicious meal for the whole family!
-Lower in salt and without the wine commonly found in risottos, this is a baby-friendly option (and healthier for adults too!) that will save you making multiple meals to suit your family members.
+Lower in salt and without the wine commonly found in risottos, this is a baby-friendly risotto option (and better for adults too!) that will save you making multiple meals to suit your family members.
 It’s a beautifully creamy risotto, with pops of freshness thanks to peas and parsley.

-I developed this Prawn and Pea Risotto recipe to introduce Baby LJ to shellfish when he started solids.
+I developed this Prawn and Pea Risotto recipe to introduce Baby LJ to shellfish (a main allergen) when he started solids.
 For a fantastic resource I used when introducing allergens, see Nip allergies in the bub [1] .
-At first, I turned this risotto into a purée by simply chopping it in my Thermomix once cooked, and then loosening it with cooled boiled water.
-I also mixed it with this Butternut Pumpkin and Garlic Purée, which Baby LJ loved!
-As he progressed to chunkier foods, I could then make it more textured by reducing the chopping time.

 Raw prawns/shrimp – I’m lucky enough to live near an amazing fresh seafood store.
 Always make sure you have high-quality, fresh prawns or shrimp especially when cooking and serving to babies.
 Shell and devein the whole prawns/shrimp, as this recipe uses just the raw meat.
 Now that Baby LJ has reached 12 months of age, I sometimes use high-quality frozen shellfish – but never freeze those leftovers for reheating.